 A UHR STA shall follow the rules defined in 10.3.2.4 (Setting and resetting the NAV), and the additional following rules:

 A STA that used information from an BSRP Trigger frame or a BSRP NTB Trigger frame as the most recent basis to update its NAV setting is permitted to reset its NAV if no (#3038)PHY-RXEARLYSIG.indication or PHYRXSTART.indication primitive is received from the PHY during a BSRPNAVTimeout period starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the BSRP Trigger frame or BSRP NTB Trigger frame.
-The BSRPNAVTimeout period is equal to (2 × aSIFSTime) + T_PREAMBLE + T_SIGNAL + UL_Length + aRxPHYStartDelay + (2 × aSlotTime). (see Table 17-5—Timing-related parameters)
+The BSRPNAVTimeout period is equal to (2 × aSIFSTime) + ICR_Time + aRxPHYStartDelay + (2 × aSlotTime). (see Table 17-5—Timing-related parameters)

+NOTE – The ICR_Time is calculated based on the UL Length field of the received BSRP Trigger frame or BSRP NTB Trigger frame.

 37.15 Use and requirements of initial control frames [#1884]